ezwang/chess/README.txt

             Knight
             Rook
             Pawn
+        PieceCaptureCondition: Represents a piece that has special conditions for capturing (used by king (cannot capture protected piece) and pawn (can only capture diagonally)).
+        PieceFirstMove: Keeps track of number of times a piece moved.
+Necessary for castling (used by king and rook).

 - Were there any significant stumbling blocks while you were implementing your game (related to your design, or otherwise)?